MichelaPozzi/2025-topic-03-group-04/README.md

     -   Steps:

         1.  **Model preparations**\
-            → create a desgin matrix with a model matrix filled with known factors (replicates and fractions) and a null model matrix filled with no descriptive factors but an intercept\
+            → create a design matrix with a model matrix filled with known factors (replicates and fractions) and a null model matrix filled with no descriptive factors but an intercept\
         2.  **Apply SVA**\
             → Apply function on data and models\